The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 In addition, companies often have a technical debt that makes it costly to go circular.
 In other words, they have invested in linear technologies, production methods and business models and therefore the cost of restructuring is high.

 “We therefore see that startups are much better at circular thinking – they don’t have to restructure anything, they can just start from scratch.
-It’s much easier for a startup to say, ‘We’re going to help the world to cut food waste’ or ‘consumed’,” explains Barth.
+It’s much easier for a startup to say, ‘We’re going to help the world to cut food waste’ or ‘We’re going to make it easier to reuse clothing’,” explains Barth.

 This does not mean that it is impossible for companies to introduce circular operations, but it is easier for some than for others.